Lowell Lo

 Lowell Lo Kwun Ting (盧冠廷, born 12 October 1950) is a Hong Kong singer-songwriter, actor and film composer.
-He wrote the film scores to many Hong Kong films.
+He wrote the film scores to many Hong Kong films, and in particular, the theme music of the Hong Kong Film Awards.
 He is now also an environmental activist.

 Early life

 Lowell Lo Kwun Ting was born on 12 October 1950 in Hong Kong.
 Both his parents are opera singers.
 At the age of 16, he and his family moved to Seattle in the United States.
 There, he was a family friend of Bruce Lee.
 In 1977, he returned to Hong Kong.